hazlorlabs/docs/docs/getting-started/cronos-testnet.md

 - [Using metamask](./metamask.md#using-metamask); or
 - Using the [address convention tool](./metamask.md#address-conventions).

-In case you have reached the daily limit on faucet , you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel , stating who you are and your `0x...` address.
+In case you have reached the daily limit on faucet , you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tscas channel , stating who you are and your `0x...` address.

 ### Step 3-3.
 Run everything